SilicoSciences/pride-utilities/README.md

 # Using PRIDE-Utilities

-Here we will show you how to use the PRIDE Utilitites library to calculate m/z delta and calculate theoretical mass of a given peptide.
+Here we will show you how to use the PRIDE Utilities library to calculate m/z delta and calculate theoretical mass of a given peptide.

 ### Calculate m/z Delta:

-You can find the method for calculating m/z delta from MoleculeUtilitites in uk.ac.ebi.pride.mol package.
+You can find the method for calculating m/z delta from MoleculeUtilities in uk.ac.ebi.pride.mol package.
 It requires four input parameters:

 ```java
 /*